postman-open-technologies/bingchain/README.md

 % npm install
 ~~~

-You'll need to have both an OpenAI and SerpApi keys.
+You'll need to have both an OpenAI and Bing API keys.
 These can be supplied to the application via a `.env` file:

 ~~~
 OPENAI_API_KEY="..."
-SERPAPI_API_KEY="..."
+BING_API_KEY="..."
 ~~~

+The clever part is the initial prompt, which is held in `prompt.txt`.

 You can now run the chain:

 ~~~
 % node index.mjs
-How can I help? what was the name of the first man on the moon?
+How can I help? > what was the name of the first man on the moon?
 Neil Armstrong
 ~~~